PeterNaydenov/visual-controller-for-vue3/readme.md

 ## Other details and requirements

-- Every component receive at least one props: [ 'eBus' ].
-Use `eBus` to provide screen-events back to the software.
 - Support for Autonomous Custom Elements ( after v.1.1.0 ).
 Add a prop named `isCustomElement`.
 Should be a function.

 ```js